-Swiss boss Yakin 'confused' by red card
+Switzerland's Yakin confused by red card

 The defeat for an injury-hit Northern Ireland leaves them six points behind Switzerland, with three matches to play, in the battle for second place in Group C and the play-off place that goes with it.

-Baraclough's side now travel to Sofia to play Bulgaria on Tuesday night before completing their qualifying campaign with home games against Lithuania and Italy in November.
+Baraclough's side now travel to Sofia to play Bulgaria on Tuesday night before completing their qualifying campaign with home games against Lithuania and leaders Italy in November.

 Switzerland are away to bottom side Lithuania on Tuesday night then in November they travel to Italy before hosting Bulgaria in their final match.